ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 In theory, if we normalize the original sample $\mathbf{x}\_{0}$ to have zero mean and unit variance, then the entire sequence $(\mathbf{x}_1, \dots, \mathbf{x}_T)$ will preserve these properties under the forward process.
 By the [*Central Limit Theorem*](https://en.wikipedia.org/wiki/Central_limit_theorem), $\mathbf{x}_T$ will approximate a standard Gaussian distribution as $T$ becomes sufficiently large.

-><mark class="pink">*This scaling ensures that the variance remains stable throughout the diffusion process.*
+><mark>*This scaling ensures that the variance remains stable throughout the diffusion process.*

 In practice, inputs are typically scaled to a bounded range (*e.g.*, $[0,1]$ or $[-1,1]$), and this range must be known and consistent because the noise schedule is defined relative to the data's scale.